sbirch/hold/README.md

 ### Caveats:

+* Currently the cache files are stored (and looked for) in the current working directory when the script is run.
+Running the script from a different directory will act like a fresh cache.

 * This is backed by cPickle, so only functions with pickleable return values and arguments can be held.
 In some cases storing and loading a pickle can be slower than the original computation.

 * On playback the `stdout` and `stderr` transcripts are both written to `stdout`.

+### etc.

+Run tests with `python setup.py test`.

+`hold` also includes `filename(name, args, kwargs, v)`, which will return the name of the cache file, and `Tee` which forks `stdout` to a `StringIO`.